 You can sign up for auto delivery and get 40% the first order up to $50 discount, and they have great deals.
 If you don’t want to forget to add to your pet food stockpile, you can set up an auto-deliver schedule that fits your budget and ensures that you have some extra to put back each month or two.

-There are plenty of good name brand dog and cat foods at our local Tractor Supply.
+There are plenty of brand name cat food at our local Tractor Supply.
 They have their own store brand too, but it gets pretty low reviews.
 For other brands, they have some deals, and they send out 10% coupons in the mail regularly.

 Farmers cooperatives have pet foods.
 In my area, we have Southern States and the Tennessee Farmers Cooperative.
 If you have much agriculture at all in your area, there is probably something like this nearby.